 If the Plan Administrator denies your claim, you will have 60 days from the date you receive notice of the denial of your claim to appeal the adverse decision of the Plan Administrator.
 You may submit to the Plan Administrator written comments, documents, records and other information relating to your claim for benefits.
 You will be provided, upon request and free of charge, reasonable access to, and copies of, all documents, records and other information relevant to the claim.
-The Plan Administrator's review of the claim and of its denial of the claim shall take into account all comments, documents, records and other information relating to the claim of its initial decision on the claim.
+The Plan Administrator's review of the claim and of its denial of the claim shall take into account all comments, documents, records and other information relating to the claim, without regard to whether these materials were submitted or considered by the Plan Administrator in its initial decision on the claim.